 - ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants.
 Capital standards, exam schedules, and other supervisory requirements should be based on the pro forma risk profile and business plan of the applicant and not on a standard policy that applies to all de novo bank applicants.

-- ICBA commends the FDIC for recent guidance clarifying the capital and business plan requirements for de novo bank applicants and for holding three de novo bank outreach meeting during 2016.
-ICBA will continue to monitor the FDIC’s policies towards de novo bank applicants to see if further changes are necessary.
+- ICBA commends the Federal Deposit Insurance Corporation (FDIC) for guidance clarifying the capital and business plan requirements for de novo bank applicants and continuing to hold outreach meetings during 2017.

 ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants that is based on the pro forma risk profile and business plan of the applicant.
 There should be no arbitrary requirement for “upfront” capitalization, rather, it should be based on the risk profile of the applicant.
 ICBA won a victory when, in response to our advocacy, the FDIC changed its de novo bank policy and stated that applicants do not need to provide upfront capitalization sufficient to maintain a Tier 1 leverage capital ratio of at least 8 percent for the first seven years of operation.
 Instead, the initial capital raised by a proposed institution can be a Tier 1 leverage capital ratio of 8 percent through the first three years of operation.
 Also, the business plan submitted with the application can cover the first three years of operation, not the first seven years.
-ICBA commends the FDIC for this change in de novo bank policy and for holding three de novo bank outreach meetings during 2016 to encourage de novo bank applications.
-ICBA will continue to monitor the implementation of the policy to determine whether further changes are necessary.
+However, the FDIC must do more to streamline the de novo bank application process.

 Staff Contact: Chris Cole